-Does Rhodiola invite our body to prepare for the stress of a harsh Arctic climate?
-Is that helpful for other types of stresses?
+Does rhodiola invite our body to prepare for the stress of a harsh arctic climate?
+Is that why it’s helpful for other types of stresses?

-I loved the time that I’ve spent in Arctic wilderness.
+I cherish the time I’ve spent in the arctic wilderness.
 It is an austere, beautiful place (albeit full of biting flies).
-If an Arctic plant can now instruct my body to cope with the stresses of modern Sydney life, then so much the better.
-But it is not for such esoteric reasons that I take Rhodiola.
+If an arctic plant can now instruct my body to cope with the stresses of modern Sydney life, then so much the better.
+But it is not for such esoteric reasons that I take rhodiola.
 I take it because it makes me feel better, and this year, I hope that it will keep me from burning out in clinic again.